ajeckmans/TeslaMateOnK8s/README.md

 ---

+Any remarks, suggestions, niceties or much needed changes?
+Make an issue/pull request!

+---

 ## Prerequisites
 __You should have a kubernetes cluster set up.__ In Azure a single cheap node should suffice.
 I personally use a single node pool with kubernetes version 1.17.0 containing a single standard_b2s node.
 I'm fairly certain a standard_B1ms will work as well, though I'd recommend not to get any lower.